Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/web/audio/visualizer.md

 The lower array elements for each channel represent bass frequencies, so at array index 0, you will find the lowest bass sounds for the left channel and at array element 64, you will find the bass sounds for the right audio channel.
 The higher up you go in the array, the higher the audio frequencies will get, so array indices closest to 64 will contain treble audio volume levels for the left channel and array indices closest to array index 127 will contain the treble audio volume levels for the right channel.

-Each array will contain a floating point value from 0.00 to 1.00.
+Each array will generally contain a floating point value from 0.00 to 1.00.
 0.00 means that the specific frequency is currently not playing any sound and 1.00 means that the frequency is playing at its maximum volume.

-Due to the nature of JavaScript floating point values, it may be that values close to 1.00 may turn out higher than 1.00 (so you might get an unwanted value like `1.000000001` - seasoned JavaScript developers are well aware of this).
-For that reason, it may be a good idea to use `Math.min()` to clamp the audio levels to exactly 1.00 in cases where this might cause issues with the rendering of your wallpaper.
+However, due to the technical implementation, it can be that in very few cases, the numbers may be much greater than 1.0 For this reason, we recommend limiting the volume values to 1.00 with the help of `Math.min()`.
+See the sample project below for a concrete example.

 ## Audio visualization example